 Please note that my best friend is not included in the package.
 She was an exclusive extra for me because I celebrated my birthday at Point Yamu.
 Yay for getting old and massages.

 Oh yeah.
 I REALLY want to go back.
+Thank you Point Yamu by COMO.

 Frances M. Thompson